priyankavvn/find_duplicate_files/README.md

 These utilities are written on python use sqlite3 database to compute and store hashes (md5/sha256/...) for each file in a directory tree.
 This hash database is, then used, to find duplicate files within a folder or between two folders.
 Same hash database is also used by verify_integrity.py to verify the integrity of files.

-dirhash.py:
-	Description:
+**_dirhash.py_**:
 Recursively traverse a directory and create an sqlite3 database of md5/sha256/etc hashes fo each file

 	Usage:
 	dirhash.py [-h <hashing algorithm>] -r <root directory> [-d <database file>] [-t <text file>]